The Wisconsin AIDS/HIV Insurance Assistance Program helps persons with HIV maintain access to health insurance.

 File a complaint regarding care or services provided by an entity the Department regulates or report public assistance fraud.

-Learn more about finding and choosing doctors, dentists, hospitals, and other types of health and residential care providers.
+Learn more about finding and choosing doctors, nursing homes, and other types of health and residential care providers.

 HIPAA protects the privacy of an individual’s health information under state and federal law.
 DHS assists governmental entities with HIPAA compliance.